 Insiders Tip: Always bring a windbreaker or sweater.
 Even when we have bright summer sun, afternoon breezes can cool temperatures into the 60’s (F) or 16-20 (C) and the summer fog is unpredictable.

 Springtime in Sausalito

-Many of the restaurants with sidewalk seating have heaters to keep dinner guests toasty.
+Many of the restaurants with sidewalk seating have heaters to keep dinner guests toasty in the evening.